 Formula to Calculate CAGR (Compounded Annual Growth Rate)

-The formula for compounded annual growth rate can also be expressed by adding one to the absolute return on investment (ROI), then raise the result to the power of reciprocal of the tenure if investment and then finally subtract one.
+The formula can also be expressed by adding one to the absolute return on investment (ROI), then raise the result to the power of reciprocal of the tenure if investment and then finally subtract one.

 where Absolute ROI = (Ending value – Beginning value) / Beginning value

 Calculation of CAGR (Step by Step)